konveyor/konveyor.github.io/content/Tackle/installation.md

 draft: false
 ---

-Follow the steps below to provision the Minikube cluster and install Tackle 2.0.
+Follow the steps below to provision the minikube cluster and install Tackle 2.0.

 ## Provisioning Minikube
-Follow the steps below to provision Minikube for single users deploying Tackle on a workstation.
-These steps will configure Minikube and enable:
+Follow the steps below to provision minikube for single users deploying Tackle on a workstation.
+These steps will configure minikube and enable:
 * Ingress so the Tackle tool can publish outside of the Kubernetes cluster.
 * Operator lifecycle manager (OLM) addon.
 (OpenShift has OLM installed out of the box but Kubernetes does not.)

 **Procedure**
-1. Provision the Minikube cluster with these recommended parameters.
+1. Provision the minikube cluster with these recommended parameters.
+Replace `<profile name>` with your choice of minikube profile name.
 ```
-[user@user ~]$ Minikube start -- driver=kvm3  -p <project name> --memory=10g
+[user@user ~]$ minikube start --memory=10g -p <profile name>
 ```
 2. Enable the ingress addon.
 ```
-[user@user ~]$ Minikube addons enable ingress -p docs
+[user@user ~]$ minikube addons enable ingress -p <profile name>
 ```
-3. Enable the operator lifecycle manager (OLM) addon.
+3. Install Operator Lifecycle Manager (OLM), a tool to help manage the Operators running on your cluster.
 ```
-[user@user ~]$ Minikube addons enable olm -p docs
+[user@user ~]$ curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.21.2/install.sh | bash -s v0.21.2
 ```

 ## Installing Tackle Operator